klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

   - 400 Bad Request, 401 Unauthorized, 403 Forbidden, 200 Success, 300 Redirect, 404 Not Found, 422 Unprocessable Entity, 500 Internal Server Error, 501 Not Implemented, 502 Bad Gateway

+## Advanced
+- What is latency
+  - The time request spends going to server and back.
+The closer client is geographically to the server the lower is usually the latency.
+From Europe to America on best connection it is usually 170 ms.

 ## If M365 background
 - What is intune?